letavi/vueapp/README.md

 III.
 Discover Vue

-1. v-bind: Bind element/attribute
+1. v-bind: Bind element/attribute.

 2. v-if: Toggle the presence of an element depending on its value.

 3. v-for: Through each item on an Array.

+4. v-on: Attaches a method to event listeners.